2026 ADA Website Deadline: Everything Government Sites Need to Know

 Your Compliance Roadmap

-• Conduct initial accessibility audit
+• URGENT: Conduct immediate accessibility audit

-• Identify critical issues
+• Identify critical blocking issues

-• Allocate budget
+• Allocate emergency budget if needed

-• Complete major fixes
+• CRITICAL: Complete all major fixes

-• Document compliance efforts
+• Document all compliance efforts

-• Final testing and adjustments
+• Final testing and verification

-• Implement monitoring system
+• Monitoring system implementation

-• Ensure ongoing compliance process
+• Ongoing compliance process

 Common Misconceptions

 "We'll get an extension" The DOJ has been clear: no extensions.
 This rule was years in the making.
+With 6 months left, time has run out.

 "Our vendor handles this" You're still liable.
 Many government entities have been sued despite vendor assurances.
+Michigan districts with "compliant" vendors still got complaints.

 Funding Options